heybenji/nationbuilder-scrolling-sections/README.md

 ## Creating a scrolling page in NationBuilder

-It works by basically pulling in subpages as sections of the parent page.
+It works by basically pulling in subpages as sections of a parent page.
 So first you make the parent page and assign a special tag to it.
 Then you add additional sections as subpages.

 1. Create a new page with a scrolling layout, go to the dashboard and click “+ New page," and choose "Basic page."
 2. Once the page is created, click Settings in the horizontal tabs for the page (next to Content), and add the tag “Layout: Scrolling”